 The Sacré-Cœur is designed with a floor plan in the shape of a Greek cross decorated in Romanesque-Byzantine style.

 The nave is 60.90 metre long.

-The choir is surrounded with 7 chapels and is surmounted by a vast cupola rising up to 55 metres and of a diameter of 16 metres.
+Seven chapels surround the nave and the choir features a vast cupola rising up to 55 metres and of a diameter of 16 metres.

 The ceiling of the apse is ornate with France’s largest mosaics, measuring about 480m2.
 Designed by Luc-Olivier Merson in 1922, it represents Christ in Majesty with a Latin inscription: to the sacred heart of Jesus from a fervent, penitent and thankful France.

 The bronze altar is based on the one at Cluny Abbey (Burgundy).

 The original stained-glass windows from 1903 to 1920 were destroyed by bombing in 1944.
 New windows replaced them in 1946.